Dólar Blue? Don’t you mean black? No, I don’t. And here’s why.

 Scenario – Using A Foreign Credit Card In Argentina With Uber

-Any purchase or payment for goods and services you make in Argentina as a foreigner using your foreign card will be be applied at the exchange rate set by the Government.
+Any purchase or payment for goods and services you make in Argentina as a foreigner using your foreign card will be be applied at the MEP exchange rate set by the Government.
+Minus the large chunk of change that everyone involved in the transaction (including Visa and Mastercard) scalp off the top.

-As an example, if you take an Uber from the Airport to Palermo it will set you back around 3000 pesos as a base price.
-If you use your card through Uber it will cost about $20USD.
-But if you pay the Uber driver cash in peso that you’ve exchanged at the dólar blue rate it costs around $11USD.
-Saving you almost 50%.
+As an example, if you take an Uber from the Airport to Palermo it will set you back around 5000 pesos as a base price.
+If you use your card through Uber it will cost about $15USD.
+But if you pay the Uber driver cash in peso that you’ve exchanged at the dólar blue rate it costs around $7USD.
+Saving you more than 50%.

 To avoid losing money on Argentina’s exchange rates any expat, digital nomad or savvy foreign tourist will pay cash in peso everywhere.
 As the official exchange rate is likely one of the biggest scams you’ll encounter in Argentina.